List of warez groups: Kalisto

 Kalisto is a console warez group established in March 1998 which specializes in the release and distribution of PlayStation and PlayStation 2 ISO images, briefly moonlighting on the Dreamcast platform in mid-to-late 2000.

 maVen

-maVen were a film release group from October 2005 until the summer of 2006.
+maVen was a film release group from October 2005 until the summer of 2006.
 Releases from maVen stopped when the FBI caught Gérémi Adam, one of its key members.
 The 27-year-old Montreal resident has been sentenced to two and a half months in prison and was also ordered to complete 100 hours of community service.
 He pleaded guilty to distributing two major motion pictures: Invincible and How to Eat Fried Worms.
 After the bust, releases ceased until another group called maVenssupplieR immediately took up the slack.
 In April 2010, the 28-year-old Gérémi Adam died of a drug overdose at the Pointe-aux-Trembles home he shared with his girlfriend, Cynthia Laporte.

 mVs (Maven Supplier) released a workprint of Halloween three days before its official release on August 27, 2007.